Support our work by becoming our Patron! Learn More

 Types of Hotel Window Curtains Treatments - Vertical Louver Blinds

-Works on the same principle as the Venetian blinds except that the close across rather than down.
+Works on the same principle as the Venetian blinds except that they close across rather than down.

-The slats are wider then Venetian blinds but less opaque.
+The slats are wider than Venetian blinds but less opaque.

 6) Balasore Blinds:

-These are Inexpensive blinds made of strong paper fibre.
+These are Inexpensive blinds made of strong paper fiber.

 These are perforated with small holes to let the light through without glare.